A little Latin every day: How to learn Latin with short texts and audio

 Where to get short texts?

 The texts are read at a fairly slow pace and are supported by a transcription.
-Click the image below to access the new Latin series.
+Click the link below to access this series of recordings of Latin texts.

 These days, listening can be done on the go quite easily and so you can continue working on your Latin even while doing the dishes or going to work or standing in line.
 I know I learned most of my French going places and standing in line.